All of us have a bad day, week, or even year every now and again.

 We often move through our days so caught up in what’s going around us, such as work demands, family and relationship commitments, and thoughts about the future, that we don’t even notice the rhythm of our breathing.

-When you breathe deep into your diaphragm, you send a signal to the brain that you are safe.
+When you breathe deeply into your diaphragm, you send a signal to the brain that you are safe.
 The brain responds by encouraging your nervous system to leave behind its heightened state (sympathetic activation) and enter a state of rest and digestion (parasympathetic activation).

 When we rest in parasympathetic activation, we feel better because we’re not on high alert for threat and danger.
 We’re not stressed and anxious but instead calm and at peace.